 The radiotherapy itself wasn’t arduous in any way apart perhaps from the pre-treatment preparation which entailed the use of suppositories but that soon became just a daily ritual.
 Visiting Weston Park didn’t phase me at all, I was in, changed into a gown, ‘zapped’ and on my way home inside half and hour.
 The thing that did upset me however was seeing children going in for treatment.

 At the end of my treatment I ‘signed out’, said my goodbyes and life more or less returned to normal.
-Side effects of the radiotherapy have been few and not too difficult to cope with and it’s entirely due to the professional skill, friendly faces and reassuring manner of Weston Park staff that five years later I feel 100% OK; I do not think I could have been in better hands.
+Side effects of the radiotherapy have been few and not too difficult to cope with and it’s entirely due to the professional skill, friendly faces and reassuring manner of Weston Park staff that seven years later I feel 100% OK; I do not think I could have been in better hands.

 I now have annual blood tests to monitor my PSA and am able to report that it is almost zero, an excellent outcome.
 I have so much to be grateful for.

 Saying ‘thank you’ isn’t enough though.
 This is a more tangible way to show my gratitude, by increasing awareness about prostate cancer and raising money for Weston Park Cancer Charity.
 Please read about the hospital and the incredible work it does in the fields of cancer treatment and research; it is a truly amazing place that will put all donations to very good use.

 I mentioned a heart problem, didn’t I?
 It’s really a whole different story but briefly, I had a coronary angioplasty to insert three stents to open my arteries.
 I’m pleased to report they’re working very well.